Instructor: Laszlo Erdös

 Teaching Assistant: Johannes Alt

-There will be a written exam at the end of the course.
+There will be a written exam during the last lecture on June 23.

-The final grade is determined based upon the homework exercises and the final exam.
+The final grade is determined by the final exam.

 To take a look at the additional Downloads, please click here. (you must be logged in!)